sofiiak13/OpenCV/README.md

 # OpenCVGestureRecognition
-Gesture recognition program that takes a picture with a webacam when it detects a V/peace sign!
+Gesture recognition program that takes a picture with a webcam when it detects a V/peace sign!

 Before running the program make sure you have the following packages installed: